sasquatch678/A-Painted-World/Gameplay.md/Combat.md

 - Bashing: You can bash by holding block and using left click.
 This consumes fatigue but drains fatigue from the opponent and can stagger or knock them back.

 - Knockdown: If the player runs out of fatigue, they will be knocked down.
+This is a vanilla mechanic, but I find it worth mentioning here.

 - Timed Block: If the player blocks an attack within 0.5s of holding the block key, then they will take no damage from the attack and potential stagger will be greatly reduced.